Making Coloured Ice Sculptures With Kids

 • Boiled and then cooled water freezes clearer than water from the tap.

 We’d love to see your ice sculpture creations!
-Share them on our Facebook page – and don’t forget to have your kids wearing Mud Mates coveralls to keep warm and dry during this fun winter activity!
+Don’t forget to tag @mudmates in your photos so we can share the fun — and be sure your little ones are rugged up in their Mud Mates Coveralls to stay warm and dry during this chilly winter activity!

 YOU MIGHT ALSO LIKE...